NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/About-BaRS/Content-Negotiation/WorkFlow.page.md

 ## $process-message

-The sending system sends a Service/Booking request and the receiver checks the use case category to ensure that service can accept it as per the MessageDefinition associated with the service.
+The sending system sends a ServiceRequest/Booking request and the Receiver checks the use case category code to ensure that service can accept it as per the MessageDefinition associated with the service.
 The normal Version header checks occur.

 <a href="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/EntityMaps/EntityMapReferralRequest-1.0.0.svg" target="_blank"><img src="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/SequenceDiagrams/ContentNegotiation/ContentNegotiation-process-message.1.0.0.svg" width="1200"></img></a>